COOLER: Climatic controls on erosion rates and relief of mountain belts

 Next to Tibet, the Andean Altiplano/Puna Plateau is the second largest plateau province on Earth.
 Processes linked with the development of the plateau have had a sustained influence on the tectonic evolution of the plateau margins and adjacent regions in the broken foreland of the Andes and the Subandean foreland fold-and-thrust belt.
-In our studies we (1) analyze the role of long-term climatic change on plateau formation in the southern central Andes of Bolivia and Argentina; (2) determine the onset of humid vs. arid climate conditions along the eastern flanks of the Andean plateau margin; (3) assess the role of tectonic versus climatic forcing in the filling and evacuation of intermontane sedimentary basin fills; and (4) strive to determine paleo-elevations using O isotopes measured on paleosols and volcanic glass in Tertiary volcanic ash layers.
+In our studies we (1) analyze the role of long-term climatic change on plateau formation in the southern central Andes of Bolivia and Argentina; (2) determine the onset of humid vs. arid climate conditions along the eastern flanks of the Andean plateau margin; (3) assess the role of tectonic versus climatic forcing in the filling and evacuation of intermontane sedimentary basin fills; and (4) strive to determine paleo-elevations using oxygen and hydrogen isotopes measured on paleosols and volcanic glass in Cenozoic volcanic ash layers.